The role of elastic instability on the self-assembly of particle chains in simple shear flow: Results and Discussion

 \subsection{Accumulation of Particles}

 FISA phenomenon can be analysed by calculating the accumulation of chains, of a given length, over each successive image frame.
 The analysis can be thought of as a series of `bins' into which different chain lengths are added.
-For example, The number of chains in each bin can easily be summed over time to produce information on the long time effect of shear rate on the chaining process occurring within the sample.
-As mentioned earlier, the image analysis software separated the particles/chains identified in each image frame into $5$ different `bins': i.e., singles, dimers, trimers, tetras and pentas.
-The curves shown in Fig.\ref{fig:Accumulation}-(A) are the total number of particles collected in each `bin' over time, at each imposed shear rate.
+The number of chains in each bin can easily be summed over time to produce information on the long time effect of shear rate on the chaining occurring within the sample.
+As mentioned earlier, the image analysis software separated the particles/chains identified in each image frame into five different `bins', i.e.: singles, dimers, trimers, tetras and pentas.
+The curves shown in Fig.\ref{fig:Accumulation}-(A) are the total number of single particles accumulated throughout the experiment for each imposed shear rate.
+Whereas, in Fig.\ref{fig:Accumulation}-(B) we report the accumulation of each chain length for the two extreme shear rates explored in this work.